-- The school now has 24hrs of power supply. - The system was able to generate a total of 100 740 kWh per year and reduce diesel consumption to 26 510 L a year. - Since the commissioning of the project in 2009, the total maintenance cost was approximately USD 4 650.
+- The school now has 24 hours of power supply. - The system was able to generate a total of 100 740 kWh per year and reduce diesel consumption to 26 510 L a year. - Between 2009, when the project was commissioned, and 2014 the total maintenance cost was approximately USD 4 650.

 - High electricity tariffs coupled with the small scale of the school made it unprofitable for the Tuvalu Electricity Corporation to provide a continuous power supply.
 This supported the business case for investing in solar PV technology.
-The capital investment and maintenance costs of the system are also lower than those associated with supplying the school with diesel fuel. - Even on a relatively small scale, a dependence on expensive diesel can be efficiently reduced while ensuring a reliable power supply. - Project success has attracted more funding for its replication on seven of the rural islands of Tuvalu and is helping Tuvalu reach 100% RE by 2020.
+The capital investment and maintenance costs of the system are also lower than those associated with supplying the school with diesel fuel. - Even on a relatively small scale, a dependence on expensive diesel can be efficiently reduced while ensuring a reliable power supply. - Project success has attracted more funding for its replication on seven of the rural islands of Tuvalu and is helping Tuvalu reach 100% renewable energy use by 2020.